Benefits of a Dietetic Internship

 - Concurrent DI/Online MPH in Nutrition (Track 2) is a 27-month program beginning in May, which requires 40 hours per week including some studying for graduate coursework on weekends.
 Coursework is 100% online with flexibility in when and where you study; allows individuals to earn an MPH while completing the DI.
 Interactive online coursework is engaging and provides students with the opportunity to interact with health professionals such as dietitians, physicians, nurses, pharmacists, dental hygienists, health education specialists, and other health professionals all over the U.S. and the world.

 Special features of the UMass Amherst Dietetic Internship:

 - Interns are required to submit abstracts for poster presentations at Regional and National Meetings.

 - Preclinical intensive program (2 weeks) to help interns prepare for their clinical rotations.

 - Research experience provided and encouraged during rotations.
-Concurrent DI/MPH-N students complete a large capstone research project on public health policy.
+Concurrent DI/MPH-N (Track 2) students complete a large capstone research project on public health policy.

 - Group budget project that culminates in a presentation to Hospital Food Service Directors.

 - Interesting seminar presenters on a variety of topics.